Skip to main content

 There is a circular walk of 3.5 miles which visits Tarnash Falls and Dunnyduff Wood.

-Walking distances to accommodation given from the train station
+Walking distances to accommodation given from the train station.

 Isla Bank House B&B (0.26 miles/0.41 km)